In partnership with The Fresh Toast

 The good news is we seem to be closer to another stimulus check hitting the mail.
 On Thursday, Treasury Secretary Steven Mnuchin said he and House Speaker Nancy Pelosi are going to restart stalled talks focused on a second stimulus check and other relief bill measures.
 Along with Pelosi’s plan for a smaller COVID-19 relief bill, this is a good sign that the House could vote on the proposal as early as October 2.

 The first round of stimulus checks took nearly three weeks to send out, but Mnuchin says once legislation is signed, that process could go quicker.
-I could get out 50 million payments really quickly, and start making payments a week after a bill is signed, Mnuchin saidin August.
+I could get out 50 million payments really quickly,” and start making payments a week after a bill is signed, Mnuchin said in August.

-CNET believes a second stimulus check would largely follow the same guidelines as the first, however, they report that?eligibility requirements?could change.
-It might even benefit your family, if a new stimulus bill redefines?who counts as a qualifying dependent.
+CNET believes a second stimulus check would largely follow the same guidelines as the first, however, they report that eligibility requirements could change.
+It might even benefit your family, if a new stimulus bill redefines who counts as a qualifying dependent.”

 According to the most recent numbers, this is how the nearly 160 million first stimulus payments break down: